ThomScottW/CCNOT-Synthesizer/README.md

 ## Initial Approach: Brute Force
 Try a variety of combinations of gate sets.
-We know we can use at
+We know we can use at most four 2-qubit gates, and any number of 1 qubit gates.